-The exact terrain templates used in Breachstorm can be found in the "Terrain Templates" document available on breachstorm.com/rules.
+The exact terrain templates used in Breachstorm can be found in the "Terrain Templates" document.
 The rules for each terrain type are intentionally abstract so they can be used to represent a variety of terrain pieces to fit player's collections.